tiltedphoques/TiltedEvolution/README.md

 ## Getting started
 To play Tilted Online, go to the [nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/69993).

-To see the Tilted Online wiki, go to [wiki](https://wiki.tiltedphoques.com/tilted-online/).
+For general information, go to the [Tilted Online Wiki](https://wiki.tiltedphoques.com/tilted-online/).

 Check out the [build guide](https://wiki.tiltedphoques.com/tilted-online/technical-documentation/build-guide) for setup and development info on the project.
 When writing code, check the CODE_GUIDELINES.md and make sure to run clang-format!